Migrating from v2 to v3

 Before cutting over, run the v3 integration check Postman collections against the staging environment.
 The Direct API check runs 17 requests across organisation onboarding, impact partners, quotes, funds allocations, reversal and reconciliation.
 The Checkout SDK check runs 14 requests across the same areas plus session creation.
 Each request includes automated pass/fail assertions.

-A full collection run takes under 30 seconds.
+A full collection run takes seconds.
 See Test cases for setup and credentials.

 Finding your organisationId